rishpandey/blog/source/_tutorials/getting-started-with-php.md

 title: "Getting Started with Web Development: Intro to PHP"
 date: 2021-04-05
 categories: [basics]
+keywords: php, web development, programming, php basics
 ---

 ## Programming Basics

 Programming is the art of instructing computer to perform simple and complex tasks.
 A program is a set of instructions which are executed by the computer.

 Computers only understand one language that is binary, 0 and 1, on and off.
 Everything you need the computer to understand or do, needs to be instructed through these 0s and 1s.

 So, every source code needs to be translated into binary code so the computed can understand it.
 These translators can be:
  - Interpreters